dlundgaard/F1-Radio-CBASR/README.md

 [SUCCESS] experiment workflow completed
 ```

+Tested on Ubuntu Linux 24.04.2 with Python 3.12.3, with computation performed on a Xeon Gold 6130 CPU and 48 GB RAM from the UCloud interactive HPC system, which is managed by the eScience Center at the University of Southern Denmark

 ## License

 Whisper's code and model weights are released under the MIT License.
 See [LICENSE](https://github.com/openai/whisper/blob/main/LICENSE) for further details.

 ## Acknowledgements

-The contextual biasing Whisper implementation is courtesy of [BriansIDP/WhisperBiasing](https://github.com/BriansIDP/WhisperBiasing).
+The TCPGen contextual biasing Whisper implementation used here is courtesy of [BriansIDP/WhisperBiasing](https://github.com/BriansIDP/WhisperBiasing).